openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/guides/how_to_debug.md

 `vpux-translate` allows calling the frontend and backend of the compiler.
 For example:

-- importing OpenVINO IR into IE dialect IR: `vpux-translate --vpu-arch=NPU37XX--import-IE <path to xml> -o <MLIR file name>`
+- importing OpenVINO IR into IE dialect IR: `vpux-translate --vpu-arch=NPU37XX --import-IE <path to xml> -o <MLIR file name>`
 - exporting VPUIP dialect IR into ELF file: `vpux-translate --vpu-arch=NPU37XX --export-ELF <input MLIR file> > <output ELF file>`

 The full list of supported frontends and backends can be found in [vpux-translate.cpp](../../../../tools/vpux-translate/vpux-translate.cpp).